CesiumGS/wetzel/README.md

 * The `-n` option will skip writing a Table of Contents.
 * The `-w` option will suppress any warnings about potential documentation problems that wetzel normally prints by default.
 * The `-d` option lets you specify the root filename that will be used for writing intermediate wetzel artifacts that are useful when doing wetzel development.
 * The `-a` option will attempt to aggressively auto-link referenced type names in descriptions between each other.
-If it's too agressive, you can add `=cqo` so that it only attempts to auto-link type names that are within "code-quotes only" (cqo) (e.g.: ``typeName``)
+If it's too aggressive, you can add `=cqo` so that it only attempts to auto-link type names that are within "code-quotes only" (cqo) (e.g.: ``typeName``)
 * The `-i` option lets you specify an array of schema filenames that might be referenced by others, but shouldn't get their own documentation section.

 ## Common Usage